KestrelInstitute/Specware/README.txt

 Specware runs on Linux, Mac OS X, and Windows.

+It requires a machine with about 2800MB of memory or more (should not be an issue on physical machines; on virtual machines, be sure to provision the machine with enough memory).

 Specware runs on top of SBCL (Steel Bank Common Lisp).
 To build Specware, first install SBCL (available from http://www.sbcl.org/).
 Specware has been successfully built with SBCL 1.1.7, and later